resolve109/study-aws-sa/aws-study-guide.md

   - This combination provides automated multilingual support without maintaining ML models
   - More effective than using Amazon Lex, Polly, or custom solutions

+### Amazon Transcribe
+- **Audio Processing with PII Redaction**:
+  - Ideal for transcribing audio files stored in S3 buckets while protecting sensitive information
+  - Provides built-in PII redaction capabilities to automatically remove personal information from transcripts
+  - Can be triggered by Lambda functions when new audio files are uploaded to S3
+  - More appropriate for voice transcription than Amazon Textract (which is designed for documents)
+  - Superior to using Kinesis Video Streams for batch processing of stored audio files
+  - More efficient than creating custom PII detection logic with Lambda functions
+  - Perfect for organizations that need to transcribe customer conversations while maintaining compliance

 ### Network Redundancy
 - **Eliminating Single Points of Failure**:
   - For Management VPC connected to on-premises via VPN: